-“If you don’t have secure endpoints and endpoints you can update as soon as possible, people will get frustrated and become less productive.”
+“If you don’t have secure endpoints that you can update in real time, people will get frustrated and become less productive.”

 This provides much-needed visibility into every endpoint, including software and operating systems, security configuration updates, and software patching.
 Visibility is an essential tool to not only ensure operational efficiency but also to provide a positive employee experience.
 Laptops, desktops, and tablets that perform slowly or simply don’t work, for example, are surefire ways to erode job satisfaction.

-“If you don’t have secure endpoints or endpoints that you can get updated as soon as possible, people will get frustrated and become less productive,” Jensen says.
+“If you don’t have secure endpoints that you can update in real time, people will get frustrated and become less productive,” Jensen says.
 “These things have to work, and the more frictionless and invisible they become, the better the experience.”